-Prerequisite ' Year (Minimum 49 credits) Credits Junior Year (4 l6 Credits) Credits nto lottono o nd ssieness alsotizze 0 1 0 NRS 221/321 Nursing in Chronic Illness II nd sciences elective 8-12 varies and End of Life 9 - eracy/Competency varies NRS 222/322 Nursing in Acute Care II uage Competency omy Physiology varies 12 and End of Life 9 iuman Anato Iuman Devel 12 NRS 410 Population Health Practice 9 Iumanities E - з З NRS 411 Epidemiology 3 lumannes E lutrition liectives Statistics 4 with lob 3 Humanities E lectives 3 ficrobiology e Electives 4 Arts, Letters a and Sciences Electives 9 6 0 sh/English Composition 6 Senior Year (4 43 Credits) lath 95 or H igner + 4 NRS 412 Nursing Leadership in Health ophomore Y 'ear (42 credits) Care Delivery Systems 10 - to Genetics 3 NRS 424 Integrative Practicum I ç lumanities E 3 NRS 413 Introduction to Research for M Nurses 2 nglish Comp oosition 3 NRS 425 Integrative Practicum II g IRS 110/210 Foundations of Nursing: TILC III 400 Health Promotion 9 Total Credits 180 RS 111/211 Foundations of Nursing in Selected 40 0-level courses may be offered ei ther Chronic Illness I 6 r or the senior year.
-Check indiv RS 112/212 Foundations of Nursing - f study for current cohort seque in Acute Care I 6 Focus on Successful Student Trai - IRS 230 Clinical Pharmacology I 3 required for post-AAS on campus IRS 231 Clinical Pharmacology II 3 students on 5 IRS 232 Pathophysiological Processes I 3 J 4 IRS 233 Pathophysiological Processes II 3 ses are not offered at OHSU.
-Stud - for enrolling and transferring c institutions, of which 15 credits 300/400 lev must be y for Math 95 or above must be ed before application.
-Competen rated by a math placement test of - successful o completion of Math 95 or higher.
-Math required later in the nursing program

-95 credits are not applicable to credits for the bachelor's degree; however, math courses that are 100 or higher may be included in the credits that are applied to the prerequisites and to the degree.
-In choosing a math course, the student is advised to consider the prerequisite for Statistics, which will be
+Prerequisite \ /ear (Minimum 49 credits) Credits NRS 221/321 Nursing in Chronic Illness II A 0.40 and End of Life 9 nd sciences elective 8-12 NRS 222/322 Nursing in Acute Care II - eracy/Competency varies and End of Life 9 omy Physiology 12 NRS 410 Population Health Practice 9 Human Devel - 3 NRS 411 Epidemiology 3 Humanities E lectives 3 Statistics 3 Nutrition 3 Humanities El lectives 3 Microbiology 4 Arts, Letters a nd Sciences Electives 9 Social Science 6 0 sh/English Composition 6 Senior Year (4 3 Credits) Math 95 or Hi gher + 4 NRS 412 Nursing Leadership in Health Sonhomoro V ear (42 credits) Care Delivery Systems 10 Introduction 3 NRS 424 Integrative Practicum I 9 Humanities E 3 NRS 413 Introduction to Research for Nu rses 2 English Comp з 3 NRS 425 Integrative Practicum II 9 NRS 110/210 3 NK5 110/210 Foundations of Nursing: Health Promotion 9 Total Credits 180 NDC 111/011 Foundations of Nursing in 9 0 1 .
+1 404 NRS 111/211 Chronic Illness I C )-level courses may be offered eithe NDC 440/040 6 - r or the senior year.
+Check individu NRS 112/212 Foundations of Nursing C f study for current cohort sequence - NDC 000 in Acute Care I 6 Focus on Successful Student Transi tion, NRS 230 Clinical Pharmacology I 3 required for post-AAS on campus NRS 231 Clinical Pharmacology II 3 students on ly.
+NRS 232 Pathophysiological Processes I 3 These cours es are not offered at OHSU.
+Studen its are NRS 233 Pathophysiological Processes II 3 responsible for enrolling and transferring cou rses Junior Year (4 6 Credits) Credits from other i 300/400 leve institutions, of which 15 credits mı el courses. ıst be demonstrate be demonstr successful c o for Math 95 or above must be ed before application.
+Competency rated by a math placement test or 1 ompletion of Math 95 or higher.
+M re not applicable to credits for the by bachelor's degree; however, math courses that are 100 or higher may be included in the credits that are applied to the prerequisites and to the degree.
+In choosing a math course, the student is advised to consider the prerequisite for Statistics, which will be required later in the nursing program